 Violent attacks and hate crime on minority groups in South Africa are largely unreported with few atrocities making headline news.
 We break down the available information and explore the limitations of the data available, to present our report on Systematic Genocide.

-Citizens of South Africa consist of a variety of ethnic groups, speak a variety of languages, and have different faiths.
+South Africa consist of a variety of ethnic groups, speak a variety of languages, and have different faiths.
 Christians for example can hardly be considered as belonging to a monolithic faith, as there are many distinct groups: for example the Afrikaans-speaking people known as the “Boers” or “Afrikaners” who are deeply conservative and typically have a protestant faith tradition.
 Many of these families are descendants of the French Protestants called Huguenots, who fled from religious persecution and slavery in Europe, only two centuries ago.

 The English-speaking people, often from British descend and typically having an Anglican or Catholic faith tradition also make up a large portion of people.
 And then there are the African initiates, that typically belong to the largest church in Africa, known as the Zion Christian Church, to name just a few of the biggest faith communities.